Explosions rock Kyiv again as Russians rain fire on Ukraine

 During his nightly video address, Zelenskyy renewed his pledge to hold Russian soldiers accountable for crimes they commit and said about the 10 identified earlier Thursday: “Some of them may not, after all, live until a trial and fair punishment.
 But only for one reason: This Russian brigade has been transferred to the Kharkiv region.
 There they’ll receive retribution from our military.”

-In the attack on Kyiv, explosions shook the city and flames poured out of windows in at least two buildings — including one residential one — in the capital, which has been relatively unscathed in recent weeks.
-Mayor Vitali Klitschko said at least three people were hospitalized after the strike, and plumes of smoke could be seen over the city.
+In the attack on Kyiv, explosions shook the city and flames poured out of windows in at least two buildings — including a residential one — in the capital, which has been relatively unscathed in recent weeks.
+Ukrainian emergency services said 10 people were wounded in the attack, which sent plumes of smoke billowing over the city.

 The explosions in northwestern Kyiv’s Shevchenkivsky district came as residents have been increasingly returning to the city.
 Cafes and other businesses have reopened, and a growing numbers of people have been out and about, enjoying the spring weather.